End of life and assisted dying

 This should always involve timely provision of good quality information so people know what support is available at every stage and how they can get it.

-We neither support nor oppose a change in the law to allow assisted suicide.
+We neither support nor oppose a change in the law to allow assisted dying.
 Our position is neutral because we recognise that people with Parkinson's have a wide range of personal beliefs on this issue.

 Why we believe this